What is a Traffic Technician?

 - Traffic Engineering Technician

-In the United States, there were 6,600 jobs for Traffic Technician in 2016.
+There were about 6,600 jobs for Traffic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Traffic Technician by 2026.
-The BLS estimates 800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Traffic Technician are North Dakota, Arkansas, and Kentucky.
 Watch out if you plan on working in South Carolina, Pennsylvania, or New Jersey.
 These states have the worst job growth for this type of profession.